Battle of Stones River: Casualties

 Total casualties in the battle were 25,645: 13,906 on the Union side and 11,739 for the Confederates, or 32.7% of all troops.
 Considering that only about 78,400 men were engaged, this was the highest percentage of casualties (3.8% killed, 19.8% wounded, and 7.9% missing/captured) of any major battle in the Civil War and higher in absolute numbers than any earlier battle in U.S. history, including the infamous bloodbaths at Shiloh and Antietam earlier that year.
 Four brigadier generals were killed or mortally wounded: Confederate James E. Rains and Roger W. Hanson; Union Edward N. Kirk and Joshua W. Sill.
-Frances Elizabeth Quinn was among the Union wounded, one of many female American Civil War soldiers.

 Effect on the Confederacy

-The battle was tactically inconclusive.
-Bragg received almost universal scorn from his Confederate military colleagues; only the support of Joseph E. Johnston and President Jefferson Davis's inability to find a suitable replacement saved his command.
+While the battle was tactically inconclusive, Bragg had been forced to withdraw and abandon central Tennessee to Union forces in the process.
+The Union victory earned Bragg almost universal scorn from his Confederate military colleagues; only the support of Joseph E. Johnston and President Jefferson Davis's inability to find a suitable replacement saved his command.